The Origin of Energy Efficiency and Green for Buildings Written By Peter Pfeiffer, FAIA

 March 24, 2026

-Noted architecture firm wins the 2026 AIA Austin Firm Achievement Award for its innovative climate-responsive approach to design.
+Barley|Pfeiffer Architecture wins the AIA Austin Firm Achievement Award for climate-responsive design.
+Contact us to learn more!

 A large house with a lot of windows and trees in front of it.